cython/cython/docs/src/tutorial/cython_tutorial.rst

             :dedent:
             :lineno-start: 10

-Lines 11-13 set up for a loop which will test candidate numbers for primeness until the required number of primes has been found.
+Lines 11-13 set up a while loop which will test numbers-candidates to primes until the required number of primes has been found.

 .. literalinclude:: ../../examples/tutorial/cython_tutorial/primes.pyx